bcstp/hugosite/content/post/2024-jan-primary-elections.md

 ---
 title: "January 2024 meeting: Primary Elections coming SOON!"
 date: 2024-01-09T15:10:42-06:00
+description: "We will have candidates speaking!
+These elections are on March 5 with early voting starting February 20"
+summary: "We will have candidates speaking!
+These elections are on March 5 with early voting starting February 20"
 ---

 **_Thursday, January 18, 2024 (yes, 2024!) at 6:30 PM_**